linrunner/tlp-doc/introduction.rst

 cause settings to be applied:

 Charger plugged in (AC powered)
-    Applies the AC settings profile.
+    Applies the settings profile `performance (AC)`.

 Charger unplugged (battery powered)
-    Applies the BAT settings profile.
+    Applies the settings profile `balanced (BAT)`.

 USB device plugged in
     Activates USB autosuspend mode for the device (if not excluded or denylisted).

 System startup (boot)
-    Applies the settings profile corresponding to the current power source AC/BAT.
+    Applies the settings profile corresponding to the current switching mode, power source and/or configured default.
     Applies charge thresholds and switches bluetooth, Wi-Fi and WWAN devices depending on your individual settings (disabled in the default configuration).